blancas/eisen/README.md

 # Eisen

-Eisen is a language toolkit that supports the development of programmable applications and domain-specific languages (DSL).
+Eisen is a toolkit that supports the development of programmable applications and domain-specific languages (DSL).

 ### The Language